norjs/manager-service/README.md

 This is a micro service which manages other services.

-You may use it with [the @norjs/portal-service](https://github.com/norjs/portal-service) which (will eventually) implement the routing part of the configuration file, once it has support for this service.
+You may also use [@norjs/portal-service](https://github.com/norjs/portal-service) to implement the routing part of the configuration file.

 ### Install